Designing a Wrapper for Terraform & OpenTofu

 - Integration testing for every component.

 - Migrating from Terraform to OpenTofu.
-You use the same tasks for both.
+You use the same commands for both.

-This means that you avoid creating a terralith, where all of TF code for all of the resources is in a single root module.
+If we separate out our infrastructure code into components then we can also avoid creating a terralith, where all of the TF code for all of the resources is in a single root module.
+Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.

 The code for this example tooling is available on GitHub: